All Things Apple Last Updated: September 2021

 The Old Cider Mill, Glastonbury

 For the most apple-y tasting fritters in the state—with real chunks of apple in them—head to Glastonbury’s Old Cider Mill.
 There is a petting zoo for the kids, and mums and pumpkins for sale to kick-start your fall decorating.
-The fritter trailer is cash only, but the farm store will do cash back for you, and you can grab some local honey and treats while you’re inside.
+The fritter trailer is cash or credit card, and you can grab some local honey and treats.